Buying a home

 Homes eligible for First Home Partner must be:

-- a ‘new’ home, which means that the home is a new build that has not been previously owned (other than by the developer or builder), and has received a Code Compliance Certificate within the previous 12 months; or
+- a ‘brand new’ build - this means the home is a new build that has not been previously occupied (other than by the developer or builder), and has received a Code Compliance Certificate within the previous 12 months; or

 habitable from the date of settlement or from the relevant completion date once the Code Compliance Certificate/title has been issued

 - assessed in accordance with the bank’s own credit standards

 You must also be buying the home for you to live in and commit to living there as your primary place of residence for at least three years from your settlement date.
 If your personal circumstances change that require you to move or sell your home within this three-year period, then you will need to discuss this with Kāinga Ora.

 As part of your application, we will assess your circumstances and areas you are interested in buying, and provide guidance to help you find a suitable home for the needs of your household.
 Once you have identified an eligible property that you can afford, you will need to contact us to confirm the property satisfies the conditions outlined in your Commitment Agreement and begin the process of co-purchasing the home.